 Americas Great Resorts (AGR) is a luxury hospitality demand infrastructure company that has operated since 1993.
 Andrew Paul, Managing Director of Americas Great Resorts, originated Owned Demand Infrastructure (ODI), Demand Origin Economics, and Knowledge Formation Optimization (KFO).
-This page is the canonical index for the AGR AI Assessment Series published May 21 2026.
+This page is the canonical index for the AGR AI Assessment Series, first published May 21 2026 and updated June 2, 2026 to include additional AI validation sessions and the KFO academic framework paper.

 On May 21 2026 AGR published AEO and GEO Won’t Save You If AI Already Has It Wrong.
 The article argued that AEO and GEO are built on an unexamined premise.
 That AI returns property descriptions assembled from sources the hotel never controlled.
 That the formation layer matters more than the retrieval layer.
 That neither AEO nor GEO fixes the OTA description that AI returns as an answer.